 In My Father’s Arms: A Son’s Story of Sexual Abuse

 When I was a teenager tortured with fears and rousing dreams, I didn’t understand the depth of my distress.
 In fact at that age, I didn’t remember that my father had sexually molested me countless times during the first 11 years of my life.
-As a teenage boy I was more preoccupied and afraid of my attraction to other guys.
-Preoccupied because I was, after all, a teenager.
+I was more preoccupied and afraid of my attraction to other guys.
+Preoccupied because I was, after all, a teenage boy.
 Afraid because I had been taught that homosexuality was an unspeakable offense against God.
 There was no way I could talk to anyone about these things.
-I was, after all, a good boy with well-known parents beloved by our community in Tallahassee Florida.
+How could a good boy with well-known parents beloved by their community in Tallahassee Florida even suggest that he might be gay?

-Secrets are hard to keep though.
+Secrets are so hard to keep though!
 Sometime in middle school, I found a companion I could trust: my private journal.
 The wonderful thing about journals is that they create a safe way of talking with yourself… as if you are a close and trusted friend.

 In these beginning years, I wrote sparsely and at times poetically about my crushes, or my love for the sea.
 It was only after I left home and went to college that I began to write at length.

 Then, in my sophomore year, one night the memories flooded back.
 I was in my dorm room, alone.
-I thought I was going crazy.
+I couldn’t control what I was thinking.
+It was a lightening storm I couldn’t stop or stand.
+I thought I was going insane.

-This new “information” was so disturbing that I paid more attention to my journal than my studies.
+I paid more attention to my journal than my studies.
 Pads of yellow legal paper became vessels for my memories.
-I wrote relentlessly, never asking myself why I was so driven.
+I wrote relentlessly, never asking myself why I was so driven because for me, there was no other way to survive.

-Of course, lots of people keep journals.
-It just so happened that the words I put down would be horrifying and even unbelievable to anyone who cared for my family or me.
-So horrifying that I would not always remember what I had written about days earlier.
+The words I put down were too unbelievable to share with anyone who cared for my family or me.
+They were so horrifying that I would not always remember what I had written about days earlier.

-I kept writing, for years, and continued the practice after finishing school and returning to Tallahassee.
+I kept writing though for years, and continued the practice after finishing school and returning to Tallahassee.

 What A Child Molester Looks Like